-I am a white woman, born and raised in America.
+I was born a white woman, born and raised in America.
 Some of my ancestors were Native Americans who, in their time, were not counted as real people.
 They were shamed, changed their names to try to fit in, and their birth records were destroyed.
 They were locked away in asylums because they protected their land, restricted to reservations, and many were massacred.
-I am female and have been raped and afraid to tell.
-I lived in a family with mental illness from PTSD, and became involved with drugs while trying to find acceptance and peace.
-I was a runaway, and was once left for dead in a ditch.
-Climbing out, I walked for miles (with no clothes) to safety.
+As many females, I’ve been raped and afraid to tell.
+I lived in a family with mental illness from PTSD, and turned to drugs while searching for acceptance and peace.
+I was a runaway, once left for dead in a ditch.
+Climbing out, I walked for miles to safety.
 I was in an abusive marriage, kicked and spit on.
-I have suffered.
+Yes, I have suffered.

-And I have had the opportunity to know joy and beauty, the privilege of parents who cared, and finances to live with shelter and safety.
+And I have had the opportunity to know much joy and great beauty, the privilege of parents who cared, and finances to live with shelter and safety.
 I know a land filled with mountains, lakes, the Atlantic Ocean and sea breezes.
 Nature soothes and washes over me.
-I made it through college as a single Mom, lived in subsidized housing until I received my degrees and could make a living for myself and my children.
-I have wonderful work and much to share.
+Determined, I made it through college as a single Mom, lived in subsidized housing until receiving my degrees and the ability to make a living for myself and my children.
+Now, I have wonderful work and much to share.
 I have a beautiful family, sweet dog Shanti, and kind partner with whom I raised amazing children, and who is now by my side.
-I have friends with whom I can laugh and cry.
-I am grateful for abundance and beauty.
+I have friends with whom to laugh and cry.
+I am profoundly grateful for abundance and beauty of nature.
 I’m able to watch my children grow.
 I watch the gentle deer in my yard.
 Well, they are eating all my plants, but that’s another story.

 Today I choose to celebrate Independence Day!